--THINK AHEAD--

 They may also RECEIVE GRANTS from the governments of the countries in which they set up as they are in high demand.

-Using the above example, write a letter from Elon Musk to his TESLA shareholders, outlining the benefits that they will reap from setting up production facilities in India in the near future.
+"Read the headline below and write a letter from Elon Musk to his TESLA shareholders, outlining the benefits that they will reap from setting up production facilities in India.
+In your answer, mention all 5 benefits listed above in context."

 INCREASE EMPLOYMENT, OUTPUT, GDP and TAX REVENUE, which can be used to IMPROVE THE PROVISION OF MERIT GOODS, such as EDUCATION & HEALTHCARE